Exact quantum noise deconvolution with partial knowledge of noise: Complete recovery

 where $p_k>0, \forall k$ and $\sum_{k}p_k=1$.
 We assume that the set of unitary operators $\{U_k\}$ is known, but the probability distribution $\{p_k\}$ is unknown.
-Hence, our knowledge of noise is partial. \begin{theorem} For a random unitary channel as in Eq.~(\ref{eq:RUchannel}), when the probability distribution $\{p_k\}$ is unknown, observables with correctable expectation value satisfy the following constraint:
+Hence, our knowledge of the noise is partial. \begin{theorem} For a mixed unitary channel as in Eq.~(\ref{eq:RUchannel}), when the probability distribution $\{p_k\}$ is unknown, observables $A$ with correctable expectation value satisfy the following constraint:

-\end{theorem} \begin{proof} As the set of random unitary operators contributing to the noise is known, we choose one of them as our guess, e.g, unitary conjugation by $U_g$:
+\end{theorem} \begin{proof} As the set of Kraus operators contributing to the noise is known, we choose one of them as our guess, e.g, unitary conjugation by $U_g$:

-The inverse and the adjoint of a unitary conjugation are the same: $\mathcal{E}^{-1}_g=\widehat{\mathcal{E}_g}$ or equivalently for the matrix representation of the guess channel we have,
+The inverse and the adjoint of a unitary conjugation are the same: $\mathcal{E}^{-1}_g=\widehat{\mathcal{E}_g}$ or equivalently for the superoperator representation of the guess channel we have,

 Therefore, for $\mathcal{F}_{\Phi,\Phi_g}$ defined in Eq.~(\ref{eq:F}) we have

 with